-Element’s corrosion testing laboratories carry out galvanic corrosion testing on combinations of metals and metallic coatings to evaluate the damage due to galvanic corrosion.
-Our galvanic corrosion testing can assist you in selecting the right materials combinations for your required application.
+Our leading corrosion testing laboratories carry out galvanic corrosion testing on combinations of metals and metallic coatings to evaluate the damage due to galvanic corrosion.
+We can assist you in selecting the right materials combinations for your required application.

 Galvanic corrosion test standards and practices

 - ASTM G82 - Guide for Development and Use of a Galvanic Series for Predicting Galvanic Corrosion Performance

 - ASTM G71 - Practice for Conducting and Evaluating Galvanic Corrosion Tests in Electrolytes

 Element’s Engaged Experts can apply the standard galvanic series of materials in seawater to predict service performance relatively to galvanic corrosion, whilst taking into consideration differences in environmental conditions that can greatly affect the rank ordering of materials.

 Our corrosion testing laboratories are able to simulate a material’s condition, environment and geometry as close to the application as possible.
 This allows us to simulate a galvanic corrosion situation where a galvanic couple is constructed between materials and placed in the environment of interest.

 Element’s Engaged Experts perform electrochemical corrosion testing analysis to evaluate galvanic corrosion performance of two or more dissimilar metals when electrically connected in a selected environment using three main test categories: